-BPU is dedicated to operating the Project in a safe and reliable manner to provide clean renewable electric energy to the electricity grid.
+BPU has adequate resources to employ the personnel, or hire contractors, to safely maintain and operate the facilities.
+BPU is dedicated to operating the Project in a safe and reliable manner to provide clean, renewable electric energy to the electricity grid.
 As demonstrated under the existing license, BPU has the financial resources to meet the operations, maintenance, and capital requirements of the Project.
+BPU has employed the staff required to operate and maintain the facility.